chicken8848/AIOLib/README.md

 # funnylibrary

-A collection of functions I have created for myself
+A library of stuff I have compiled for myself

 ## Math Notes